-Clicking No disables automatic group startup, recovery on the activation/deactivation failure of a group resource, and recovery on the failure of a monitor resource.
-To start a cluster for the first time after creating the cluster configuration data, it is recommended to disable the automatic start and the recovery and to check the cluster configuration data for errors.
+Clicking No disables the recovery operation even if a monitor resource error is detected.
+When you start a cluster for the first time after creating the cluster configuration information, it is recommended that you disable recovery action to check for setting errors in the cluster configuration information.